-The Las Lajas micromill is located in the Sabanilla de Alajuela region of Costa Rica.
-Francisca and Oscar Chacon greet you in the driveway with huge smiles and a willingness to show you their stunning farms.
-Their pride is evident as they show you each immaculate step the coffee goes through.
+The defining and evident thing about the work of Francisca and Oscar Chacon is earnest pride in their work.
+This has been the driving force behind the amazing coffees and reputation of the Las Lajas micromill for the last decade.
+Their micro-lots are sought after by roasters and competitors alike for their high quality, and on visiting their mill it’s all clear why this reputation and pride exists.
+Francisca and Oscar Chacon greet you in the driveway with huge smiles and a willingness to show you their stunning operation.
 It all starts with their farming practices; Las Lajas is a certified organic farm.
 These third-generation producers focus on preserving the environment while maintaining the highest quality coffee.
 Their micromill is immaculately clean, keeping the processing standards they are well known for; the Chacons were some of the first to do high-quality naturals and honeys in Central America.
 Going into the 2020 harvest, they completed a renovation of their mill, complete with a corkscrew conveyor belt that transports depulped coffee to a custom trailer, which transports it to their drying facility.
 Strict size and density separation happen at the mills, even the naturals are passed through the mill to separate the less ripe and small size cherries after selective harvesting.
+During the challenging times of COVID-19, the Chacons made an investment in a post-harvest cherry sorter, which has aided them in the optical sorting process of sorting under ripe cherries out of their pickings before fermentation.
+This level of innovation is essential to who they are, as they see each challenge with a fresh perspective.
+During the 2008 harvest, they experienced an earthquake that cut power to their operation, rendering them unable to process cherry.
+Facing that challenge head on, they decided to process that harvest in full cherry fermentation, and they’ve been famous for naturals ever since.

 NATURALLY PROCESSED COFFEE